“All right guys,” Tang Feng prompted. “Last round before we get out of here.”

 “And someone else’s in trouble,” Wallace said, smiling as he continued with his lunch.

 “What’s she going to do?”
-Chen Yi asked, playing with his food–something he rarely does.
+Chen Yi asked, playing with his food–something he rarely did.
 “Beat the answer out of him?”

 Wallace shook his head yet his smile was still gleaming.
 “She might.”
 Then he noticed that Cyndi was still distracted.
 He reached a hand over to her side of the table.
 “Come on.
 Stop being so hostile.”